-- A. If any portion of the site is located within a 100-year floodplain area as identified by the Federal Emergency Management Agency on the Flood Insurance Rate Maps and the Flood Hazard Boundary Maps (most recent versions), all use and development of that portion of the site must be consistent with the town's Floodplain Management Ordinance. - B.A.
-Site Plan ReviewDevelopment/Subdivision Requirement: All developments and subdivisions shall include written certification as to the location of the 100-year floodplain boundary to include a map of the 100-year floodplain boundary overlaid onto a U.S.G.S.
+- A. Site Plan Review/Subdivision Requirement: All developments and subdivisions shall include written certification as to the location of the 100-year floodplain boundary to include a map of the 100-year floodplain boundary overlaidonto a U.S.G.S.
 Quadrangle Map or other topographic map by a professional land surveyor, registered professional engineer or architect.
-The determination shall be based on engineering practices recognized by the Federal Emergency Management Agency (FEMA) and the provisions of the town's Floodplain Management Ordinance, including the most recent FEMA maps for the town.
+The determination shall be based on engineering practices recognizedby the Federal Emergency Management Agency (FEMA) and the provisions of the town's Floodplain Management Ordinance, including the most recent FEMA maps for the town.
 All proposals include base flood elevations, flood boundaries, and, in a riverine 100-year floodplain, floodway data.
-These determinations shall be based on engineering practices recognized by FEMAthe Federal Emergency Management Agency.

-C.B.
-Buildings Prohibited on Floodplains:

-- Buildings are prohibited within the 100-year floodplain area as identified by FEMAthe\Federal\EmergencyManagement\Agency on the town's Flood Insurance Rate Maps and Flood Hazard Boundary Maps. - 2.
+These determinations shall be based on engineering practices recognized by FEMA. - B. Buildings Prohibited on Floodplains: - 1.
+Buildings are prohibited within the 100-year floodplain area as identified by FEMAy on the town's Flood Insurance Rate Maps and Flood Hazard Boundary Maps. - 2.
 The development plan should include a statement that building is prohibited on the 100-year floodplain, and the restriction shall be included in any deed, lease, purchase and sale agreement, or document transferring or expressing intent to transfer any interest in real estate or structure. - 3.
 100-year floodplains may be used as woodlands, grassland, pastureland and for passive outdoor recreation. - 4.
 Piers, docks, wharves, bridges and boat ramps and associated parking are permitted within the 100-year floodplain pursuant to Section 9.1.
-Residential Shoreland District and Resource Protection District Performance Standards and the town's Floodplain Management Ordinance.
+Residential Shoreland District and Resource Protection District Performance Standards and the town's Floodplain Management Ordinance. - C.